By Phil Roberts…

 “Our office is extremely involved in Montreal’s neighbourhoods, and especially in the area where we are located.
 A large portion of our profits are reinvested to finance our pro bono work with community groups to improve urban development, to provide assistance to community groups, and to pay for services as citizens do,” explains Antonin.
 It’s a model of operating a business that puts increasing human dignity of people ahead of bonuses and acquisitions.
 “This system of sharing our profits stems from our conviction that every citizen has a right to quality public spaces, regardless of their financial situation.”

 The two tenants who live above the practice know first hand how beneficial Rayside Labossière is to the community.
 In 2004, (as Rayside Architecture) the practice built its 3-story, 7,900 sq-ft ecologically friendly building with apartments on the top floor.
 The building features a roof garden, geothermal heating and other energy saving systems which provide a lot of benefits to the tenants.
+If you are interested in getting geothermal heating installed in your property, Green Horizon One Hour Heating and Air Conditioning has a lot of options that are worth a look.

 “Our tenants benefit in intangible ways, in terms of the pride of being associated with our office, the values that we promote, our deep involvement in the community and the fact that they live in an ecologically friendly building.” says Antonin.
 Tenants are invited to office events and have developed amicable relationships with certain employees.